24 July 2020: Review Paper

 1. World Health Organization (WHO): Novel coronavirus (2019 nCoV), 2020 available from: https://www.who.int/health-topics/coronavirus#tab=tab_1

 2. World Health Organization (WHO): Coronavirus disease 2019 (COVID-19) Situation Report – 88, 2020 available from https://search.bvsalud.org/global-literature-on-novel-coronavirus-2019-ncov/

-4. Bartiromo M, Borchi B, Botta A: Transpl Infect Dis, 2020 [Online ahead of print]
+4. Bartiromo M, Borchi B, Botta A, Threatening drug-drug interaction in a kidney transplant patient with coronavirus disease 2019 (COVID-19): Transpl Infect Dis, 2020 [Online ahead of print]

 5. World Health Organization (WHO): COVID-19 global literature on coronavirus disease, 2020 available from https://search.bvsalud.org/global-literature-on-novel-coronavirus-2019-ncov/